isomerpages/imh-brave/index.md

       subtitle: A Nationwide Mental Health Prevalence Study for Children under 18
   - infobar:
       title: About
-      description: BRAVE is Singapore’s first child and adolescent mental health study.
-We want to study the prevalence of mental health issues in children below 18.
+      description: BRAVE is a nationwide study to screen for and establish the prevalence of mental health issues in children and adolescents born between 2007 and 2016
       button: Learn More
       url: /about-brave/
   - textcards: